droqen/magical-paradise-train/README.md

 Duplicate **01-droqen/TemplateMinigame.tscn** into your own folder.
 Give it a new name.

 In order to signal to the game that you want to advance to the next scene, emit either the **SubwayStopBoard.gd** node's "player_won" or "player_lost" signal.
-See the node named **when empty, win** for an example.
+See the node named "**when empty, win**" for an example.

 (!!!)
 Don't change the script on the root 'NavdiBoard' node or any of its variables, although you may rename it if you like.